brianholland99/main_system_install/README.md

 # main_system_install
 Initial minimal installation steps for my main development system + salt.

+## In progress of changing from Ubuntu 16.04 to Ubuntu 18.04.

 ## Overview

-This repo contains the steps for the initial minimal install from an Ubuntu 16.04 server ISO with an initial salt master/minion.
+This repo contains the steps for the initial minimal install from an Ubuntu 18.04 server ISO with an initial salt master/minion.
 Additional software and configuration will controlled via salt.
 This system will also control several VMs and other systems too.